-Creating a potential retirement budget could help in setting an appropriate savings guideline once you've defined your retirement vision.
+Creating a potential retirement budget could help set an appropriate savings guideline once you've defined your retirement vision.
 This budget should account for day-to-day expenses like food, costs that may increase in retirement, such as health care, and new expenses, such as travel.

 Run the numbers on your vision

-Once you create your estimated retirement expenses, the next step is determining how much income you'll need in retirement to meet your budget.
+Once you establish your estimated retirement expenses, the next step is determining how much income you'll need in retirement to meet your budget.

-Using the $756,000 figure from the CIBC poll mentioned earlier as an example, you could withdraw $5,000 per month for 21 years, assuming a 7% annual return.
+Using the $756,000 figure from the CIBC poll as an example, you could withdraw $5,000 per month for 21 years, assuming a 7 per cent annual return.
 If your projected monthly spending in retirement is $10,000, you'd need to set a higher savings goal or adjust your expenses.

 As you begin to contemplate your ideal savings number, a retirement calculator can help.
 These calculators use your current age, planned retirement age, estimated years in retirement and income to generate a savings number.

 You should also account for any major lifestyle changes, such as spending more time travelling or starting a business, that could increase the amount of income you'll need.
-Seeing the numbers in black and white with a retirement calculator can give you the perspective you need to better shape your savings plan.
+Having the numbers laid out in black and white with a retirement calculator can give you the perspective you need to better shape your savings plan.

-If you're ready to find your retirement savings target, stay focused and keep it simple.
+If you're ready to determine your retirement savings target, stay focused and keep it simple.
 Consider your desired retirement lifestyle, how your current savings rate aligns with future income needs and how things like changing health and inflation may impact your financial outlook to arrive at your ideal savings goal.
-One last tip: talk to a financial advisor about your retirement savings plan and the necessary steps to help you make your retirement dream a reality.
+One last tip: talk to an advisor about your retirement savings plan and the necessary steps to help you make your retirement dream a reality.